 If you forget to give your child a dose, give it as soon as possible on the same day.

 What if I give too much?

-If you think you may have given your child too much isoniazid, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
-Have the medicine packaging with you when you telephone for advice.
+If you think you may have given your child too much isoniazid, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?